geotools/geotools/docs/user/welcome/application.rst

 One of the main points of OSGi is providing a module system with strict visibility rules, so putting a collection of jars into one bundle rather defeats the purpose of modularity.
-It would be more natural to have a separate bundle for each Geotools jar, but this requires some trickery to make the Factory SPI system work.
+It would be more natural to have a separate bundle for each GeoTools jar, but this requires some trickery to make the Factory SPI system work.

-Hopefully, this will be supported out of the box in a future Geotools release.
+Hopefully, this will be supported out of the box in a future GeoTools release.
 The next section explains how to create a bundle per jar manually.

 One Bundle per Jar